 Degree type: MD

 Founded in 1810, the Yale Medical School has a long-established reputation for innovation, having performed the first X-ray and administered the first use of penicillin on US soil, as well as being the first faculty to try chemotherapy as a means of cancer treatment.

 This creative approach has filtered into its teaching, too.
 Adopting what is known as the ‘Yale System’, students are not graded for the first two years of study and sit exams anonymously.
 Large lectures are also thrown out of the window, with the department instead preferring intimate seminars and tutorials.
 If you prefer a more independent approach to study, then this could be the school for you.

 Notable alumni include noted surgeons and authors Drs Sherwin B Nuland and Lisa Sanders, and Pulitzer Prize winner and pioneer of brain surgery, Dr Harvey Cushing.

 8. University College London (UCL)

 Location: London, UK

 Degree type: MBBS BSc

 UCL also boasts a proud tradition of innovation and discovery; both adrenaline and the human immune system – two of the most significant advances in medical history – are credited as being discovered here.
-If you can meet the grade requirements (A*AA, including chemistry and biology), then you could represent the next instalment of scientific and clinical pioneers.
+If you can meet the grade requirements, then you could represent the next instalment of scientific and clinical pioneers.